 Want to invite Puppets in Education to your school or organization?

 Parents may apply for a grant to attend a conference related to their child’s diagnosis.
 Covered expenses may include registration, lodging, and travel costs.
-The maximum grant is $100 for a conference in Vermont and $200 for a conference that is out-of-state.
+The maximum grant is $100 for a conference in Vermont, $200 for a conference that is out-of-state and up to $100 for virtual conferences.

 Families who have children birth to age 22 with an autism diagnosis may request up to $200 for needed equipment, respite, camp, therapies, emergency childcare, or to attend a conference related to their child’s diagnosis.

-When funding is available, there is a limit of one grant per family for each calendar year.
-Complete either a fillable application or a printable application and mail or email it to Jamie.Rainville@vtfn.org.
-Funds are made available through the generosity of the Doug Flutie Foundation.
+We are pleased to announce we have received a $12,500 grant for 2023.
+There will be a limit of one grant per family for each calendar year.
+Complete either a fillable application or a printable application and mail or email it to [email protected].
+Funds are made available through the generosity of the Doug Flutie Jr. Foundation for Autism.

 Support Group Fund